07840896964

 The Pawcentric story...

 Pawcentric started in July 2020 as 'Click Trick dog training & behaviour'.
-I had just left my previous full-time kennel job working for one of the biggest rescues in the UK as a result of having my first child.
-I had just finished my maternity leave and was very quickly realising sitting at home as a 'stay-at-home mum' was not for me.
-I knew I wanted to do this but had a huge amount of self-doubt.
+I had just left my previous full-time job working for one of the biggest dog rescues in the UK.
+I had just finished my maternity leave, couldn't return to a 40 hour job but was also very quickly realising sitting at home as a 'stay-at-home mum' was not for me.

 I was asking myself - 'could I do this?' - 'Am I good enough?' - 'What if no one listens to me?'